Engi 9896: Renewable Energy Systems

 Design Project (3%+4%+3%+5%+P=5%+R=10%) 30%

-Website: A D2L based course website is available at http://online.mun.ca/
+Website: A D2L based course website is available at https://online.mun.ca/

-A list of suggested projects:
+A list of suggested group projects:

 Project Deadlines:

-4. Complete control design or analysis before July 16.
+4. Complete control and protection system design and analysis before March 24.
 (5%)

 Course Outline: